 2. Behind the scenes

 Want to show people your freelance setup?
 Or your agency’s snack fridge?
 How about a glance into a brainstorming session?
 Or a walk through your hotel during a business trip?
 Give viewers an up-close look at your company’s day-to-day.
+You can also use this opportunity to walk through decision-making processes - like the meeting where you came up with your YouTube channel name, for example.

 3. Explainer videos